England XI in South Africa in 1989–90: Background

 During the 1980s, as a result of the boycott of South Africa by sporting bodies, the International Cricket Council had prevented official tours to South Africa.
 This had led to a number of so-called "rebel" tours, with individual players contracted to tour as part of unofficial representative teams.
-Since 1982, when the first rebel tour took place, a total of six tours had taken place by sides representing England, Australia, Sri Lanka and, perhaps most controversially, the West Indies.
+Since 1982, when the first rebel tour took place, a total of six tours had been undertaken by sides representing England, Australia, Sri Lanka and, perhaps most controversially, the West Indies.
 By 1990 however, South Africa was in the midst of a major societal shake-up, as the ruling National Party had entered negotiations to repeal the ban on the African National Congress and release Nelson Mandela from prison.
 It was into this atmosphere that a seventh rebel cricket tour began at the end of January 1990, this time with players unofficially representing England.
 Unlike previous tours, which had been received by the white population in the country enthusiastically, this time, with South Africa going through major upheaval, the presence of the touring side seemingly representing the old order and, unlike on previous tours, being paid directly by the government, caused major protests right from the beginning.
 Virtually every game played during the tour featured demonstrations, with several riots taking place, and the police using both tear gas and rubber bullets to disperse protesters, while on one occasion the English players were pelted with stones.